-This late winter/early Spring guide is to help you prepare the plant and soil ready for the season ahead, topics include sections on overseeding, rolling, feeding and much more.
+This Groundsmen Spring Maintenance Guide is to help you prepare the plant and soil ready for the season ahead, topics include sections on overseeding, rolling, feeding and much more.

 Do not cut when the ground is frozen but try and get the grass height down on squares ,gradually reducing to 12-15 mm by the start of the season.